variantstudios/greeleydowntown.com/_directory/dougs-hang-up.md

 Logo_image_path: /assets/images/directory/dougshangup.png
 ---

 We specialize in Distinctive Custom Framing.
 We are known throughout Colorado for our top-notch, unique, and high quality custom frame jobs of any size or dimension.
-We also host and sell high quality art, jewelry, pottery, sculpture, and more!
+We also host and sell high quality art, jewelry, pottery, sculpture, and more\!
 We represent the best in art showcase and craftsmanship in Northern Colorado.